As someone who regularly cooks Haitian and international dishes at home, ginger garlic paste is a staple in my kitchen.

 What Is Ginger Garlic Paste?

-Ginger garlic paste is basically a spice blend that’s made from fresh garlic cloves and ginger roots.
-In some cases, people add vinegar, oil, salt, water, and turmeric to improve the texture and consistency.
+Ginger garlic paste is a blend that’s made from fresh garlic cloves and ginger roots.
+In some cases, others may add vinegar, oil, salt, water, and turmeric to improve the texture and consistency.

 It is extremely easy to prepare the paste at home, and it takes only fifteen minutes or less from start to finish.